What an Energised First Week Back!

 A solid demonstration set by everyone showing an exceptionally high standard.
 Immediately after the Kata section was finished we moved onto the Kumite Test where every candidate completed 20 x 2min rounds of Kumite.

-This was a history defining moment for Barry Kyokushin, Not only were our Shodan Candidates successful which made:
+This was a history defining moment for Barry Kyokushin, Not only were our Shodan Candidates successful which made:.

-Senpai Cian Willmot the 16th member of Barry Kyokushin to Achieve Shodan.
+Senpai Cian Willmot the 14th member of Barry Kyokushin to Achieve Shodan.

-Senpai Sebastian Barczewski 17th Member of Barry Kyokushin to achieve Shodan.
+Senpai Sebastian Barczewski 15th Member of Barry Kyokushin to achieve Shodan.

 But Sensei Phill achieved 4th Dan (Yondan).
 Making him the very first person in the History of Barry Kyokushin to achieve this grade.

 Deputy Chief Instructor Senpai Rhian said: "It was an absolute pleasure to be able to train these guys for their grading, and to train alongside them on the day.
-Senpai's Gareth, Cian and Seb are very worthy Shodan's.
+Senpai's Cian and Seb are very worthy Shodan's.
 They handled everything that was thrown at them and never faltered.
 Sensei Phill showed a remarkable demonstation of Kyokushin Karate, and has set the standards for all future Yudansha.
 It was an unwavering display from start to finish.
 Congratulations, guys, I couldn't be more proud, OSU!".

 Barry Kyokushin students are very proud of the achievements of our new Senpai’s and Sensei and very much look forward to a great and prosperous future.
 OSU!